hosteren/EMDR-for-browsers/README.md

 > Eye Movement Desensitization and Reprocessing (EMDR) is a form of therapy that has been shown to be effective in treating PTSD and anxiety.

 This HTML file provides a simple and accessible way to practice EMDR at home.
-It features a blinking black dot and alternating beeps that can be customized using a slider.
+It features a blinking black dot and alternating beeps that can be customized using a slider. [**Try it here**](https://hosteren.github.io/EMDR-for-browsers/start.html "Try EMDR here!")!

 **How to use**
 --------------